The 20 Best Hypokalemic Periodic Paralysis Doctors in Japan

 Yamanashi, JP

-Takamura Nagasaka practices in Yamanashi, Japan.
+Takamura Nagasaka practices practicing medicine in Yamanashi, Japan.
 Nagasaka is rated as an Experienced expert by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-Their top areas of expertise are Opisthotonos, Phosphoglycerate Mutase Deficiency, Dysarthria, and Hypokalemic Periodic Paralysis.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Opisthotonos, Phosphoglycerate Mutase Deficiency, Hypokalemic Periodic Paralysis, and Dysarthria.

 Experienced in Hypokalemic Periodic Paralysis